 is the length of the reseeding material in bytes.

-void (*)(rbuf x, rbuf out, size_t len);
+GenFuncvoid (*)(rbuf x, rbuf out, size_t len); where

-is the pointer to the PRNG working context, seedstr
+x is the pointer to the PRNG working context, seedstr

 is the pointer to the memory location to store the random bytes,